hwulfmeyer/rs_nn_training/documentation.md

 * cleaning up and improving the training pipeline for the Two-Stage Detector architecture
 * updating deprecated parts of the code in conjunction with current framework versions

-Most code found in this project was optimizied to be run on google colab.
+Most code found in this project was optimized to be run on Google Colab.
 The files are jupyter notebooks and it should be able to run them on a pc with minor tweaks.
 Use the jupyter notebook files (ipynb) before using the .py files.

 ## Compositor
 The compositor creates data sets for the training and validation of the first and second stage of the framework.
 The data is serialized and stored in a file using the TFRecord data format.
 [Compositor directory](./Compositor/)

-### Data Aquisition
+### Data Acquisition
-The data aquisition process is a rather mundane and time consuming task, which is unfortunately not really fully automateable.
+The data acquisition process is a rather mundane and time consuming task, which is unfortunately not really fully automateable.
 Based on the previous work we followed the same principle:
 1. Spheros are placed in different spots in the arena and static pictures are taken with the camera.
 [See Image Recorder directory](./Compositor/image_recorder)
-2. The spheros in these pictures are cropped out using a round cutout of size 25x25 and saved with a transparent background.
+2. The Spheros in these pictures are cropped out using a round cut-out of size 25x25 and saved with a transparent background.
 3. Crops of the Spheros are all zeroed to a predefined angle. (back LED at the bottom of the picture)

 Gimp was used for Step 2 and 3.
-Since the second stage has the goal of predicting the angle of the spheros a round crop out (and subsequently a transparent background) is used to prevent the neural network of being able to learn the edges of a hypothetical square crop.
-Because the compositor rotates the crops to create more data great care has to be taken such that the spheros in the crops are roughly centered.
-Centered here means that the middle of a crop should be between the two color leds of the sphero.
+Since the second stage has the goal of predicting the angle of the Spheros a round crop out (and subsequently a transparent background) is used to prevent the neural network of being able to learn the edges of a hypothetical square crop.
+Because the compositor rotates the crops to create more data great care has to be taken such that the Spheros in the crops are roughly centered.
+Centered here means that the middle of a crop should be between the two color leds of the Sphero.

 The above process has to be repeated for every possible color that is going to be used.
 The following colors were tested:
 | Color         | RGB Values    |